 - Are honest if they ever do have to take money from your piggybank - and pay you back as soon as they can

 Family finances can get a bit hectic.
-If you need help with your budgeting - or you just want somebody else to do it for you - consider the thinkmoney Personal Account.
+If you need help with your budgeting - or you just want somebody else to do it for you - consider the thinkmoney Current Account.
 It comes with a built-in Money Manager service, where a real person makes sure that your finances run smoothly every month.
 They'll make sure enough of your income is put aside each month for important stuff like bills - then move the rest to a separate account where you can spend it as you wish.